jeanlpie/jeanlpie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: In Vivo Neurophysiology, VU Amsterdam Cognitive and Systems Neuroscience, University of Amsterdam #<a href='#'>Affiliations</a>.
-Address.
+subtitle: <a href='#'>Affiliations</a>.
+In Vivo Neurophysiology, VU Amsterdam.
+Cognitive and Systems Neuroscience, University of Amsterdam
+# Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right